GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 *GMT* API.
 However, developers who wish to make supplemental packages to be distributed as part of *GMT* will (other than talk to us) probably want to access the entire low-level *GMT* library as well.
-It is unlikely that library will every be fully documented.
+It is unlikely that the low-level library will ever be fully documented.

 Definitions
 -----------